 1st Step (KS1 and KS2)

 - Praise child for what you normally see them do

 - Identify behaviour you've seen on this occasion

 - Link to our shared value

 - Remind them to make the right choice

-- Thank them and walk away.
+- Thank them.

 2ND Step for KS2 (KS1 repeat 1st reminder).